openzfs/zfs/tests/README.md

 The pre-requisites for running the ZFS Test Suite are:

   * Three scratch disks
-    * Specify the disks you wish to use in the $DISKS variable, as a space delimited list like this: DISKS='vdb vdc vdd'.
-By default the zfs-tests.sh sciprt will construct three loopback devices to be used for testing: DISKS='loop0 loop1 loop2'.
+    * Specify the disks you wish to use in the $DISKS variable, as a space delimited list like this: DISKS='vdb vdc vdd vde'.
+By default the zfs-tests.sh script will construct four loopback devices for testing:
+      DISKS='loop0 loop1 loop2 loop3'.
   * A non-root user with a full set of basic privileges and the ability to sudo(8) to root without a password to run the test.
   * Specify any pools you wish to preserve as a space delimited list in